Title: Legal Grounds and Breach of Investor Protection under Swiss Law

 2. Financial Services Act (FinSA)

 FinSA imposes duties of transparency and appropriateness on financial service providers particularly those marketing to retail clients.
 Nexo marketed its platform as “secure,” “regulated,” and “safer than a bank,” without disclosing that margin lending and leveraged risk exposure were built into the product structure.
-These omissions appear to conflict with FinSA’s investor protection standards.
+Such omissions breach FinSA Articles 8 (Duty to inform), 10 (Appropriateness assessment), and 12 (Suitability assessment), particularly in the context of offering leveraged financial services to retail clients without proper disclosure or risk profiling.

 3. Unfair Competition Act (UCA)